sebhildebrandt/koa-micro-ts/README.md

 ## Quick Start

 This package provides a simple to use [koa][koa-url] based minimalistic micro service template.
-Most common used middleware packages or libraries are already included but still we try to be as small as possible.
-Included middleware:
+A few common used middleware packages are already included.
+To keep it small as possible, we added some own tiny libraries like CORS, JWT and auto routes.
+Included middleware/libs:

 - basic router
 - auto router